Major in Government

 Requirements for the A.B. in Government

-Government majors are required to take ten courses: four foundational courses and six electives.
+Government majors are required to complete at least these ten courses: four foundational courses and six electives.
 The foundational courses are:

 - U.S. Political Systems (GOVT-020)